 The rapid increase in e-commerce in China has forced traditional retailers to focus on the unique qualities of shopping, leading to the development of integrated multi-channel sales strategies, in which online stores and platforms complement each other.

 Online shopping has actually become the best national pastime in China with around 77% of respondents choosing it as their favorite recreational activity.
 80% of consumers look for and learn about jewelry products and 60% of them buy on the Internet.

-Almost all the main players in the jewelry industry in China have its own store on Tmall or/and JD.com.
-I addition, Pinduoduo could be another good option to sell your products on internet.
+Almost all the main players in the jewelry industry in China have their own store on Tmall or/and JD.com.
+I addition, Pinduoduo could be another good option to sell your products on the internet.

 If you want to know how to open a store on Tmall/JD and how to manage it, contact GMA, we offer services like: